-Led by 2012-13 directors Kacie Hirano and Reid Taguchi, UCLA Kyodo Taiko is comprised entirely of UCLA students.
+Led by 2013-14 directors Kayla Asato and Eric Briggs, UCLA Kyodo Taiko is comprised entirely of UCLA students.
 They have performed annually at local K-12 schools, Nisei Week, Los Angeles Tofu Festival and the Lotus Festival in Los Angeles, the Intercollegiate Taiko Invitational, during halftime at UCLA basketball games, as well as the First Annual USA Sumo Open, in addition to many other campus, community and private events.

 UCLA Kyodo Taiko has also become a fertile training ground for those who wish to continue with taiko after their college careers end, as many Kyodo alumni have become members of professional taiko groups, including Nishikaze Taiko Ensemble, TaikoProject and Progressive Taiko (Prota).

-The afternoon Pilgrimage program will feature speakers, the traditional interfaith service, and Ondo dancing.
+The afternoon Pilgrimage program will feature speakers, including keynote speaker Professor Eileen Tamura of the University of Hawai’i, the traditional interfaith service, and Ondo dancing.

-In addition to the daytime program, the popular Manzanar At Dusk program follows that same evening, from 5:00 PM to 8:00 PM, at the Lone Pine High School gymnasium, located at 538 South Main Street (U.S. Highway 395), in Lone Pine, nine miles south of the Manzanar National Historic Site, across the street from McDonald’s (see map below).
+In addition to the daytime program, the popular Manzanar At Dusk program follows that same evening, from 5:00 PM to 8:00 PM, at the Lone Pine High School auditorium, located at 538 South Main Street (US Highway 395), in Lone Pine, nine miles south of the Manzanar National Historic Site, across the street from McDonald’s (see map below).